PROPERTY JOURNAL

 There is also a fear of making the wrong decision – which is understandable, given the potential risk and experiences of failed technology adoption projects in the past.

-Organisations regularly implement advanced technological solutions and find that they did not turn out as expected.
-This is frequently because either the technological solution wasn't best suited or the baseline data was of poor quality.
+Organisations regularly implement advanced technologies and find that they did not turn out as expected.
+This is frequently because either the technology wasn't best suited or the baseline data was of poor quality.

 Instead, organisations need to take a step back and address the problem first before investing in technology; in many cases there is a simple solution for a simple problem.